Florida school mask mandate power struggle goes before judge

 Abel said the state's experts will testify that requiring students to wear masks causes many harms — — speaking difficulty, mood changes, breathing issues and depression — while scientists disagree on their effectiveness against the coronavirus.

-Citing state statistics from 2020 — before the delta variant swept across the U.S. — Abel said 40 of the 67 Florida school districts mandated masks, and yet still had positive virus tests for 48 of every 1,000 students.
+Citing state statistics from 2020, Abel said 40 of the 67 Florida school districts mandated masks, and yet still had positive virus tests for 48 of every 1,000 students.
 Districts without mask requirements had positive tests for 50 out of every 1,000 students.

-“Mask mandates are unnecessary,” Abel said.
-“We will show that all of the state's actions were consistent with the Florida Constitution and state statute.”
+“Mask mandates are unnecessary,” Abel said, adding the state's actions were consistent with state law and the Florida Constitution.

-The mask issue has sparked heated debates at local school board meetings, with one side claiming that a ban on mandatory mask rules denies their children a safe education, and the other contending such requirements amount to government overreach and even tyranny.
+The mask issue has spurred heated debates at school board meetings, with one side claiming a ban on mandatory mask rules denies their children a safe education, and the other contending such requirements amount to government overreach — even tyranny.

-Miami-Dade schools, the nation’s fourth-largest district, started classes on Monday for its 340,000 students with a strict mask mandate.
-Superintendent Alberto Carvalho said the district would wear any punishment the state doles out as a “badge of honor.”
+Miami-Dade schools, the nation’s fourth-largest district with 340,000 students, began classes Monday with a strict mask mandate.
+Superintendent Alberto Carvalho said the district would wear any state punishment as a “badge of honor.”

-“I know it (wearing masks) is an inconvenience but it is a necessity considering the explosive nature of COVID-19 transmission in our community,” Carvalho said.
+“I know it (wearing masks) is an inconvenience but it is a necessity considering the explosive nature of COVID-19 transmission,” Carvalho said.

-The largest school district in Florida that hasn’t imposed a strict mask policy is Orange County, where parents and teachers protested outside the district headquarters on Monday demanding that Superintendent Barbara Jenkins and the board make masks mandatory.
+The largest school district in Florida that hasn’t imposed a strict mask policy is Orange County, where parents and teachers protested Monday outside district headquarters demanding that Superintendent Barbara Jenkins and the board make masks mandatory.

-Sarasota County implemented its new mandatory mask policy on Monday -- much to the chagrin of some students.
+Sarasota County implemented its new mandatory mask policy Monday.
 Masks were optional the first two weeks of classes, but outbreaks districtwide prompted the school board to impose a strict mandate.
 Only students who provide a doctor’s note will be excused, an opt-out mirrored by other districts with mask requirements.

 “I’ve struggled with wearing a mask.
 I know a lot of my friends have, too,” Mya Mamazza, an 11th-grader, told the Sarasota Herald-Tribune outside school Monday.
 “I have asthma, so it’s really hard for me.”